jacobzacarias/calmingSweep/README.md

 # Features

-Random generation of initial tours
+- Random generation of initial tours
-Crossover operation for generating new tours from parent tours Mutation operation for introducing random changes to a tour Fitness calculation based on the total distance of a tour Selection operation for creating the next generation of tours Getting Started
+- Crossover operation for generating new tours from parent tours
+- Mutation operation for introducing random changes to a tour
+- Fitness calculation based on the total distance of a tour
+- Selection operation for creating the next generation of tours

+# Getting Started
 # Prerequisites

-C++ compiler with C++11 support
+- C++ compiler with C++11 support

-Building and Running the Program
+# Building and Running the Program
-Clone the repository or download the source code files.
+1. Clone the repository or download the source code files.
-Open a terminal and navigate to the directory containing the source code.
+2. Open a terminal and navigate to the directory containing the source code.

-# Compile the program using the following command:
+3. Compile the program using the following command: g++ -std=c++11 main.cpp -o tsp_solver
-c
-Copy code
-g++ -std=c++11 main.cpp -o tsp_solver

-# Run the program:
+4. Run the program:
-bash
-Copy code
 ./tsp_solver

-# Follow the on-screen instructions to provide the necessary input, such as the number of cities and their coordinates.
+5. Follow the on-screen instructions to provide the necessary input, such as the number of cities and their coordinates.

 # Usage